-Alignment/Teacher Capacity: Students received instruction that is standards-based and aligned to the Common Core State Standards in aligned to the Common Core State Standards ELA and math.
+Alignment/Teacher Capacity: Students received instruction that is standards-based and aligned to the Common Core State Standards in ELA and math.
 Science instruction was fully aligned to NGSS in grades 6-(CCSS and increasingly aligned Next Generation 8, with transitions in grades K-5 and 9-12.
 CUSD built a professional development plan for 2016-17 with certificated (via CUSD PD Committee) and some classified staff input, especially for classified employees assigned to special education).
 CUSD developed a TK-12 transition plan to implement NGSS in all grades.

-- Staffing: 100% of CUSD teachers were appropriately credentialed and assigned teachers as evidenced by internal credential audit. - Achievement:
+Staffing: 100% of CUSD teachers will be • Staffing: 100% of CUSD teachers were appropriately credentialed appropriately credentialed and assigned teachers as evidenced by credential audit.

+Achievement: